Per-Ingvar Brånemark

-Per-Ingvar Brånemark (3 May 1929 – 30 December 2014) was a Swedish physician and research professor, acknowledged as the "father of modern dental implantology".
+Per-Ingvar Brånemark (3 May 1929 – 30 December 2014) was a Swedish physician and researcher, known as the "father of modern dental implantology".
 The Brånemark Osseointegration Center (BOC), named after its founder, was founded in 1989 in Gothenburg, Sweden.

 Biography

-After studying at Lund University in Sweden, Brånemark became professor of Anatomy at Gothenburg University in 1969.
+After studying at Lund University in Sweden, Brånemark became professor of Anatomy at University of Gothenburg in 1969.

-Brånemark has been awarded many prizes for his work, including the coveted Swedish Society of Medicine's Soederberg Prize in 1992—often referred to as the 'mini-Nobel'—and the Swedish Engineering Academy's equally prestigious medal for technical innovation.
+Brånemark has been awarded many prizes for his work, including the coveted Swedish Society of Medicine's Söderberg Prize in 1992—often referred to as the 'mini-Nobel'—and the Swedish Engineering Academy's equally prestigious medal for technical innovation.

 Brånemark has also been honored with the Harvard School of Dental Medicine Medal for his work on dental implants in the United States and holds more than 30 honorary positions throughout Europe and North America, including the Honorary Fellowship of the Royal Society of Medicine in the UK.
 In 2003, he received an honorary doctorate from the European University of Madrid.
 He was the winner of the European Inventor Award 2011 in the category Lifetime achievement.
 In 2014, he died at the age of 85.